pmassey191/DataMining/Collaborative/Homework3.md

-Comparing out-of-sample errors across models, we see that the boosting model and the random forest perform quite similarly, with RMSE’s of `boost_rmse` and `forest_rmse` respectively.
-This is compared to something like the linear model which yields `linear_rmse` and we see that both the boosting and random forets are considerable improvements.
+Comparing out-of-sample errors across models, we see that the boosting model and the random forest perform quite similarly, with RMSE’s of 4.9681589^{4} and 5.0201254^{4} respectively.
+This is compared to something like the linear model which yields 6.8181319^{4} and we see that both the boosting and random forests are considerable improvements.
-The CART and KNN models fall somewhere in between and we include their RMSE values for completness, CART has an RMSE of `cart_rmse` and KNN yields `knn_rmse`.
+The CART and KNN models fall somewhere in between and we include their RMSE values for completeness, CART has an RMSE of 6.1524436^{4} and KNN yields 6.6844869^{4}.
 Finally, we will move forward with the boosting as the best predictive model and create our plots.

 ![](Homework3_files/figure-markdown_strict/unnamed-chunk-24-1.png)![](Homework3_files/figure-markdown_strict/unnamed-chunk-24-2.png)![](Homework3_files/figure-markdown_strict/unnamed-chunk-24-3.png)